yousseflahouifi/dorkish/README.md

 2- Go to chrome://extensions/ and enable the Developer mode in the top right corner.<br>
 3- click on Load unpacked extension button and select the dorkish folder.

+**Note:** For firefox users , you can find the extension here : https://addons.mozilla.org/en-US/firefox/addon/dorkish/

 # Features
 ## Google dorking
 - Builder with keywords to filter your google search results.